Genez-io/deployapps-landing-page/content/posts/rest_vs_rpc.md

 This stems from the key difference between REST and modern RPC: their approach to data transfer.
 RESTful web services use a representational approach, meaning that the data is transferred as a resource representation that is independent of the client's state.
 RPC, on the other hand, uses a procedural approach, meaning that the data is transferred through the method invocation and return value(s).

-## Using genezio to create an RPC and RESTful web service
+## Using DeployApps to create an RPC and RESTful web service

-An RPC-based application can be created extremely quickly and easily using genezio, as genezio under the hood is relying on the RPC paradigm.
+An RPC-based application can be created extremely quickly and easily using DeployApps, as DeployApps under the hood is relying on the RPC paradigm.

 In this section we will detail the steps needed to create a Music Player application.
 The app will have two major parts: the core, namely the play, pause and skip functionality; the playlist functionality: add and delete songs from the playlist, and get songs from the playlist.
 These two parts will be implemented using a RPC and REST API respectively, as each of them is more suitable for each type of functionality.

 We’ll now detail how to create the core functionality of a Music Player application: play, pause and skip, using RPCs.

-To create an RPC-based web service using genezio, follow these steps:
+To create an RPC-based web service using DeployApps, follow these steps:

 1. Open a terminal and run `genezio login`.
-A browser window will be opened in order to log in with your genezio account.
+A browser window will be opened in order to log in with your DeployApps account.
 2. Once you have logged in successfully, proceed to create a new directory.
 Change directory to the newly created directory and execute the command 'genezio init' within it.

    Upon running the 'genezio init' command, you will be prompted to provide some information to create the initial configuration of your project.
 Once completed, the configuration details will be automatically saved into a new file called 'genezio.yaml'.